The JWST Emission Line Survey (JELS): Extending rest-optical narrow-band emission line selection into the Epoch of Reionization: Survey overview

 \subsubsection{F200W Broadband Sensitivity}

 Finally, in Fig.~\ref{fig:f200w_depths}, we illustrate the additional F200W broadband depth gained in the centre of the PRIMER COSMOS field from the addition of the JELS imaging.
 The F200W mosaic in COSMOS using only PRIMER imaging reaches an average global 5$\sigma$ depth of $m_{\text{F200W}} = 28.3$ over the best 63 arcmin$^{2}$ of the field when the depths are calculated using the same 0.3 arcsec apertures corrected to total flux (we note that the different depths quoted in \citeauthor{Donnan2024}~\citeyear{Donnan2024} are calculated from PSF homogenised images).
 With the JELS F200W imaging included, the equivalent deepest area within the field reaches a median depth of $m_{\text{F200W}} = 28.7$.
+We note that in Fig.~\ref{fig:f200w_depths}, the impact and extent of bright stars in the field is visibly worse than seen in any of the narrow-band images.
+We attribute this difference primarily to the significantly increased continuum sensitivity of the F200W image and the resulting increased dynamic range that makes the presence of extended diffraction spikes more visible.
+The full extent of the brighter stars is already visible in just the PRIMER imaging alone, so other broadband filters will be affected to a similar degree.
+Additionally, unlike the diffraction patterns for the narrow-band filters (that are somewhat stippled due to the narrow wavelength coverage), the F200W diffraction spikes are continuous and therefore contribute more to the local noise in these regions.
+Given the importance of the ancillary data to the narrow-band selection, bright star masks that fully cover the effected regions will need to be incorporated in subsequent scientific analysis (as is standard in the literature).